ophian/serendipity_event_staticpage/README.md

 - - -

 ### Already done: :arrow_up:
+- [x] rename directory backend_templates.
+There is a risk that existing user template dirs have other files in it (not excluded by backend_show) (?)
+No.
+- [x] move new backend template files into own or current backend_template directory (?)
+No.
 - [x] Renamed style_sp_s9yold.css to staticpage_backend.old.css
 - [x] Renamed old_backend_staticpage.tpl to backend_staticpage.old.tpl
 - [x] Re-integrated previously outsourced backend_show.php
-- [x] Fixed htmlspecialchars() for PHP >=5.4 with native, non-utf-8 language installs, which natively changed from ISO-8859-1 to UTF-8
+- [x] Fixed htmlspecialchars() for PHP >=5.4 with native, non-utf-8 language installs, which changed with PHP 5.4 from ISO-8859-1 to UTF-8
 - [x] Added new README_FOR_CUSTOM_FIELDS.txt
 - [x] Added new custom template, which now holds existing examples for custom properties, based on responsive template.
-This remmoves the custom examples in responsive template.
+This removes the custom examples in the responsive template.
 - [x] Some small fixes https://github.com/ophian/serendipity_event_staticpage/compare/v4.27...master?diff=unified
 - [x] Associated 1:1 relation for staticpage related categories.
 Touches staticpages and staticpage_categorypage tables to support the latter 1:1 relations only, as of now.
 Old entries don't get touched by this, until they will be updated.
 - [x] Solve some last remaining questions pasted as '// RQ: ' notes (+ + + + +)